mojahidhasan/mojahidhasan/README.md

 ## About me

-Hello, I am Mojahid, a self-taught web developer.
-Expert in front-end and intermediate in back-end.
-I am experienced in React, Nextjs, and also good at NodeJS as well.
-I am an expert in JavaScript (my first language) and also good at Python, and have a good understanding of C++.
+Hello.
+I am Mojahid, a self-taught web developer.
+I am an expert in front-end and intermediate in back-end.
+I am experienced in React and Nextjs and also good at NodeJS.
+I am an expert in JavaScript (my first language) and also good at Python and have a good understanding of C++.
 Look below to see my expertise and projects.
 Thank you.

 Here is what I have experience in until now: